How to become an Egg Donor:

-- Must be between the ages of 21-30 years old (for experienced donors)
+Be between the ages of 21-30 years old – For experienced Egg Donors

-1. What types of medications are used for Egg Donation?
+1. What type of medications are used for Egg Donation?
 How are they taken?

-The most common medications used are birth control pills, Lupron or Leuprolide (to suppress your ovaries to keep you from ovulating) and FSH (Follicle Stimulation Hormone) to stimulate the growth of more follicles/eggs.
-These are taken via subcutaneous injection, which is a small needle that is injected into fatty tissue (usually your thigh, buttocks or stomach).
+The most common medications used are birth control pills, another medication to suppress your ovaries to keep you from ovulating and FSH (Follicle Stimulation Hormone) to stimulate the growth of more follicles/eggs.
+These are taken via subcutaneous injection, which is a small needle that s injected into fatty tissue (usually your thigh, buttocks, or stomach).
 Your nurse specialist will show you how to do this and act as support for you if you have any questions throughout the cycle.

-2. Will I experience side effects with the medication?
+2. Will I experience side effects with the medications?

 Most Donors experience minimal side effects with the medications used during the process.
 The most common match PMS symptoms, such as bloating, pelvic discomfort, water weight gain or minor mood swings.
 Less common side effects would include headaches, severe cramping, and tiredness.